tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

 ---
 layout: post
-title: Seven exercises to get familiar with the Python debugger
+title: Five exercises to help you get familiar with the Python debugger
 comments: true
 tags:
   - python